XCZchaos/python-implementation-of-motion-imagination-classification/README.md

+If you have some questions, Please contact me.

+E-mail:asherxiong552@gmail.com

 updata log:
 Updated the New folder 'New train fold',If you want to learn more,please read the file 'Readme.md' in 'New train folder'
 --------Edited on 2024/8/14